Meal options for older persons and individuals with disabilities in the Atlanta region

 Plus, with every plate comes a friendly face—if you’re living alone, a daily food delivery can be the perfect chance to tell someone about your day and hear about theirs.
 In addition to food-delivery, these visitors can check on you to make sure you are safe, share nutrition information and help connect you with other supports you may need for your day-to-day life.

-Fresh, locally-grown produce for free: Senior Farmers Market Nutrition Program
+Fresh, locally-grown produce: Senior Farmers Market Nutrition Program

 The Georgia Senior Farmers’ Market Nutrition Program (SFMNP) provides income eligible people ages 60 years and older with checks that can be exchanged for fresh, unprepared fruits, vegetables, and herbs from authorized farmers at designated market sites.
 The checks are issued on a first-come, first-served basis until all are issued.

 SFMNP promotes Georgia grown produce and individual local farmers.
+Authorized farmers bring their produce to local participating senior sites (senior center) for participants to redeem their program checks on-site following program certification.
 The Georgia SFMNP’s goal is to increase consumption of produce by promoting the expansion of market sites.
 The Georgia SFMNP season runs annually from June 1 through September 30.
 SFMNP benefits are not available in all metro Atlanta counties.

 For more information, contact empowerline at (404)463-3333.